jaantollander/masters-thesis/content/30_jobstats.md

 `<executable>.<uid>`
 : with formatting string `"%e.%u"` when `SLURM_JOB_ID` is undefined, such as for Login nodes.

+TODO: recording group ID could also be useful.

 Due to an unknown bug in Lustre (version 2.12.6 from DDN), we found that some of the identifiers produced by Jobstats were had missing `<job>` or were broken.
 We discuss how to deal with these issues in later sections.